 • State Fees: A standard retail application requires a $5,000 fee, followed by an $80,000 initial permit fee and a $64,000 annual renewal.

-The complexity of Virginia’s application process—from the rigorous “4-of-7” equity threshold to the strict ownership transparency rules (where even a 0.01% stake must be disclosed)—requires professional oversight.
-Successfully securing a license in this competitive 350-cap market demands a “compliance-first” strategy and robust financial modeling.
+The complexity of Virginia’s application process—from the rigorous “4-of-7” equity threshold to the new, lower license caps—requires professional oversight.
+Successfully securing one of the limited 200 licenses in this competitive market demands a “compliance-first” strategy.

 When will legal adult-use retail sales officially begin in Virginia